Bin-Huang/chatbox/README.md

 ## Why Use Chatbox?

-- Directly testing OpenAI API might be challenging for those with no programming background.
+- Directly testing ChatGPT API (OpenAI API) might be challenging for those with no programming background.
 By using Chatbox, you can perform such experiments in a convenient way.
 - Chatbox stores all chat messages and prompts locally, thus reducing the risk of data loss.
 - Chatbox helps you design, debug, and manage prompts, thus providing greater control over the AI interface.